Should A Resume Be More Than One Page

 Industry Standards

 Certain industries have specific expectations regarding resume length.
-For example, in academia, research, and scientific fields, it is common to have longer resumes or curriculum vitae (CVs) that detail publications, presentations, and research grants.
+Plus, for example, in academia, research, and scientific fields, it is common to have longer resumes or curriculum vitae (CVs) that detail publications, presentations, and research grants.
 Similarly, in the arts and creative industries, a portfolio or online presence may be more important than a concise resume.

 Academic and Research Positions: In these fields, a CV can be several pages long, as it needs to include a comprehensive list of publications, conference presentations, research projects, grants, and teaching experience.
 The focus is on demonstrating your scholarly contributions and expertise.